alexweber/home/README.md

 * To install on a new machine, run `./home.sh`
 * To update either installation, go run `git pull && ./dotfiles.sh`

+## Customization

+In order to keep private info from public repos, use the `.bash/private` file; edit it and then run `git update-index --assume-unchanged private` in order to ignore the file's changes.

 ## Additional scripts

 * `osx.sh` Sets up sensible defaults for OS X settings and a couple other cool tweaks